 - Multiple organ failure.

-In epidemic louse-borne typhus there is a risk of Brill-Zinsser disease – recrudescence months to years later.
+In epidemic louse-borne typhus, there is a risk of Brill–Zinsser disease, with a recurrence of disease months to years later.

 How are rickettsia typhi diagnosed?